 Q: What are your tips on writing and rewriting?

 A: For me, writing is rewriting.
-I realized after going through the eight-month rewriting and editing process with my editor of Gone From These Woods, that I had never gone far enough in my rewriting process on the night books I had previously written.
+I realized after going through the eight-month rewriting and editing process with my editor of Gone From These Woods, that I had never gone far enough in my rewriting process on the nine books I had previously written.

 Books and Other Published Writing